 Started this discussion.
-Last reply by David Arnold Nov 19, 2012.
-10 Replies 3 Likes
+Last reply by David Southern Jan 21, 2017.
+6 Replies 4 Likes

 For some years, I had been investigating buying or building an Ebike as a replacement for for most of my car-as-driver-only journeys from the city to Upper Sturt, a sort-of "reverse commute".
 It was in doing this research that I first stumbled upon AC.